Bird ringing images

 Bird ringing (called bird banding in the USA) is administrated in the UK by the British Trust for Ornithology (BTO), and it is an effective and safe method of studying wild birds.
 Birds are caught in a variety of nets, or by hand, and many are ringed as nestlings.
 Individually numbered, lightweight rings are then placed on their legs.
 The information gathered from subsequent retrapping or recovery of ringed birds gives us a huge amount of information on life expectancy, migration routes etc.

 Graham is a BTO Licensed Bird Ringer and Trainer, and he has been ringing birds since 1990.
-As well as undertaking a lot of general ringing of adult birds and nestlings, Graham is involved in two important national projects.

 Woodcock